 - Add the turmeric and sauté for a second.

 - Cover with a lid and let the ash gourd steam slowly.
 Don’t add water as the ash gourd has enough water in it.
 Cook for 7 to 8 minutes till the winter melon is nearly done.

 - Mix the coconut well with the veggie.

 - Switch off the flame after 2 minutes.

 Winter melon is an ancient fruit frequently eaten as a vegetable.
-If included as a part of the diet, it can help manage diabetes, reduce the risk of cancer, and promote eye, skin, and heart health.
-It can be an easy addition to any dish because of its taste.
+If included as a part of the diet, it can help manage diabetes, reduce the risk of cancer, maintain bodily hydration levels and promote eye, skin, and heart health.
+It can be an easy addition to any dish because of its nutty taste.
 You can easily add winter melon to soups, salads, and smoothies.
 However, if consumed in excess, winter melon may aggravate cough and cold and may also cause issues with digestion.
 Hence, caution is advised.
 However, moderate consumption can offer benefits.

 Frequently Asked Questions

 Yes, honeydew is a type of winter melon.
 It ripens slower than other types of melons.
 You can slice it and eat it with salt and pepper.